BitEscrow/escrow-sdk/README.md

 The two main resources for example code are here:

-  [test/client](test/client) : Example usage of the full BitEscrow API.
+  [test/client](test/client) - : Example usage of the full BitEscrow API.
-  [test/demo](test/demo)     : Step-by-step example of the protocol.
+  [test/demo](test/demo) ----- : Step-by-step example of the protocol.

 ### Protocol Demo

 Below is a step-by-step guide through the protocol.

-> Click on a section to view the example code:

  1. [Create a Client](test/demo/01_create_client.ts)
  2. [Create a Signer](test/demo/02_create_signer.ts)